-The applicant's basic plan amendment reflects that the sole access to and from the National Capital Business Park will be from future Queens Court (extended).
+The applicant's basic plan amendment reflects that the access to and from the National Capital Business Park will be from future Queens Court (extended).
 Said roadway will form part of the street network connecting the existing Collington Center with the National Capital Business Park.
+This application also reflects the potential for a secondary access to be provided at either Pope's Creek Drive or Prince George's Boulevard.
+Both potential secondary access points are extensions of the road system within the existing Collington Center.
+The subject application remains in conformance with this standard.